tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/send-batch-events.md

 ms.topic: "reference"
 ms.assetid: a21d4925-bdfc-4c3c-a1eb-e4434cd1d2a2
 caps.latest.revision: 5
-author: "sethmanheim"
+author: "spelluru"
-ms.author: "sethm"
+ms.author: "spelluru"
-manager: "timlt"
+manager: "femila"
 ---
 # Send batch events
 Sends a new batched message event to an Event Hub.
 Batching reduces the number of messages that are transmitted by merging information from multiple messages into a single batch of messages.
 This reduces the number of connections established, and reduces network bandwidth by reducing the number of packet headers that are sent over the network.